-Dan and I see a LOT of demos by sales solution vendors.
+Vendor Neutral sees a LOT of demos by sales solution vendors.
 Some demos are strikingly better than others.
 Why is that?
-What makes a good demo or presentation?
+What makes a powerful pitch or presentation?
 Lucky for us, we know an expert on the topic.
 Julie Hansen, Founder of Performance Sales and Training, is the author of “Sales Presentations for Dummies” and trains marketing and sales organizations on what it takes to give five-star presentations that prospects will respond to.
 We asked her to break it down for us.
 What are the key elements of a powerful pitch?

 1. Start with what’s of most interest to the customer.

 Great pitches are customer-focused right from the start.
 Unfortunately, most of the pitches I see today begin with the salesperson talking about their own company.
 I call this the Company Selfie.
 It’s all about us!
 The best pitches lead with what is of most interest to the audience, which is rarely how many offices you have or how long you’ve been in business.
 Address the customer’s interests first by sharing an outcome they can expect from using your product, a key insight, or something you found in discovery.
 This is a great way to grab your audience’s attention and pique their interest.

 Did you ever drink from a hose as a kid?
 That’s what many customers feel like on the receiving end of a traditional demo.
 If your goal is to show as many features and capabilities as time allows, you’re missing the point.
 This “feature dump” waters down your main message, confuses and overwhelms your customer.

 Instead, focus on a few key features that directly impact your customer’s current situation.
 You want to avoid getting too deep into how a feature or process works (a demo is not a teaching situation!) or wandering off the path with a casual “you can also do this” or “while we’re here let me show you,” which invites tune out and opens you up to additional risks, such as making your solution appear complicated, going down a rabbit hole, or running into bugs.